SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Introduction

-We introduce \textsc{SpatialThinker}, a 3D-aware MLLM that integrates scene graph grounding with multi-step spatial reasoning through online policy RL.
-The model constructs question-focused scene subgraphs capturing objects, their relations, and localized coordinates, and reasons over these structured representations.
-The training leverages a multi-objective reward framework with lexicographic ordering: format rewards enforce structured reasoning; count penalties regulate regional focus; accuracy rewards prioritize correctness; and CIoU-based spatial rewards encourage precise localization when answers are correct.
-This design promotes human-like reasoning, following a process of \textit{observe, localize, think, answer}.
+We address these with \textsc{SpatialThinker}, the first MLLM to our knowledge that unifies Scene Graph Generation (SGG) and visual reasoning via online RL.
+Rather than treating SGG as a disjoint preprocessing step, \textsc{SpatialThinker} integrates scene graph construction directly within the reasoning chain, constructing region-of-interest scene graphs that capture task-relevant objects, spatial relations, and localized coordinates, and reasons over these structured representations toward an answer.
+The training leverages a multi-objective reward with lexicographic ordering: format rewards enforce structured reasoning; count penalties regulate regional focus; accuracy rewards prioritize correctness; and spatial rewards encourage precise localization.
+This promotes human-like reasoning following \textit{observe, localize, think, answer}, where 2D grounding tells the model "where objects are" while 3D relational predicates tell it "how objects sit in the world", mirroring the mental sketches humans form when perceiving a scene.